Entecavir in the treatment of chronic hepatitis B virus infection

-HBeAg-positive chronic hepatitis — Treatment with entecavir achieves HBeAg seroconversion in about 20 percent of patients with HBeAg positive HBV who have not previously been treated with nucleoside(tide) analogues [1-5].
+HBeAg-positive chronic hepatitis — Treatment with entecavir achieves hepatitis B e antigen (HBeAg) seroconversion in about 20 percent of patients with HBeAg-positive hepatitis B virus (HBV) who have not previously been treated with nucleoside(tide) analogues [1-6].
 In addition, one-year treatment is associated with a 5 to 7 log(10) reduction in mean HBV DNA levels and corresponding improvement in liver histology.
-The rate of virological resistance is around 1 percent with up to five years of follow-up.
+The rate of virologic resistance is around 1 percent with up to five years of follow-up.

 - Yuen MF, Seto WK, Fung J, et al. Three years of continuous entecavir therapy in treatment-naïve chronic hepatitis B patients: VIRAL suppression, viral resistance, and clinical safety.
 Am J Gastroenterol 2011; 106:1264.

 - Chang TT, Gish RG, de Man R, et al. A comparison of entecavir and lamivudine for HBeAg-positive chronic hepatitis B. N Engl J Med 2006; 354:1001.